thomasgtaylor/how.wtf/content/post/2023-04-01-check-if-a-variable-is-an-array-in-javascript.md

 - JavaScript
 ---

-In TypeScript or JavaScript, checking if a variable is an array can be completed in two ways:
+In TypeScript or JavaScript, checking if a variable is an array can be completed in two ways.

 ## Using the `Array.isArray()`